 buildSrc build.gradle.kts

 Dependency management is crucial when speaking about multi-project builds.
 You can easily end up with an unmaintainable build file with a lot of dependencies.
 This is not only a clear code issue but also an opportunity to speed up your build, as fetching unnecessary dependencies can slow it down a lot.
-Fortunately Gradle, again, has some very handy solution to offer and it will, again, be our known friend - buildSrc directory.
+Fortunately Gradle, again, has some very handy solutions to offer and it will, again, be our known friend - buildSrc directory.
 Having the possibility to treat it as normal code allows us to shape dependencies in our own, often very elaborated, way.
 There are two most common ways to improve the build script: transforming dependencies into constant fields of an object and preparing a different object for different types of dependencies.
-Having a properly named and grouped dependencies is a half-success.
+Having properly named and grouped dependencies is a half-success.
 Moreover, you will have the help of your IDE, which will greatly improve your experience.

 object Versions {